Tango Dancing Polyrhythm/Rubato Style

 Most difficult aspect of masculine role, for both sex and dancing, is "projecting" into woman, so that she feels her body being controlled by man as opposed to controlling her body herself.
 If done right, external control normally generates pleasure in woman.
 (Many women object to external control, which raises question of why they bother with men.
 Why not dance alone?
 Why not masturbate instead of sex with men?)
 Much easier to teach technical aspects of masculine role, whether for sex or dancing, than "projecting" control into woman.

 In modern western society, traditional marriage, in which wife obediently follower husband's lead for life, in exchange for being allowed to stay home and raise children and not be abandoned when she is old, has been mostly replaced by temporary partnership of more or less equal rights and responsibilities, which dissolves as soon as disagreement arises or husband ceases to be of use to wife, whichever occurs first.
 Follower role in social dancing advertises woman's willingness to follow lead of husband in traditional type marriage, and also trains young women to be wives by having them dance with older men who know how to confidently lead.
 Similarly, young men are trained to be husbands by dancing with older women who encourage men to confidently lead and punish weakness in men rather than punishing strength.
-Women who reject traditional marriage and sex roles also naturally reject follower role in social dancing, and argue that "leading" actually means "suggesting" and it is up to follower to either do what was suggested, or do something else if she doesn't like what was suggested, or perhaps end dance before end of song if man makes too many irritating suggestions.
+Women who reject traditional marriage and sex roles also naturally reject follower role in social dancing, and argue that "leading" actually means "suggesting" and it is up to follower to either do what was suggested, or do something else if she doesn't like what was suggested, or perhaps end dance before end of song if leader makes too many irritating suggestions.
 Similarly, modern wife can either do what her husband suggests, do something else, or divorce man if she gets tired of his suggestions.
-Other modern men and women desexualize social dancing by focusing on coordinated bodily movements versus intimate embrace between partners of opposite sex.
+Other modern men and women desexualize social dancing by focusing more on bodily skills required to produce visually impressive dance than intimate embrace between partners of opposite sex.
 Function of testing sexual compatibility and training for marriage has thus been mostly eliminated in modern social dancing, other than for those few young people still interested in traditional marriage.

 Finally, there is socializing function, but this doesn't require lead-follow social dancing.